vijtheveg/tea/README.md

 The Translation Editor for Android console application (`teac`) solves these problems.

+## Step 0
+Go to <a href="https://github.com/vijtheveg/tea/releases">Releases<a/> and download `teac.zip` for the latest available version.
+Extract `teac.exe` from this zip file into any directory that is in your %PATH% environment variable.

+**NOTE**: Currently, `teac.exe` only works on Windows.

 ## Step 1
 Generate an Excel spreadsheet that displays the original language strings and the translation side-by-side.